1-4 Sophia University Global Features

 1-4-2 Outbound exchange students

 The figures show the number of outbound exchange students who studied at overseas partner institutions and its transition by region.
-Due to the impact of COVID-19, the University decided to cancel all outbound programs, including exchange programs in AY2020.
-However, in AY2021, according to the partner institutions restarting in-class course offering, the University gave special permissions to students for the long-term exchange programs only when the University could confirm that the situation of the areas and the partner institutions met the certain conditions and that the students are well prepared enough.
+Due to the impact of COVID-19, the University decided to cancel all outbound programs, including exchange programs, in AY2020.
+However, in AY2021, the University resumed the long-term exchange programs with special assessments.
 Some students started their study abroad from online and transferred to in-class after traveling to the country in the second semester, and some canceled their original plan to study abroad in fall, AY2020 and took online courses in spring, AY2021.
-As a result of thoroughly managing the safety of students and giving the similar special permissions for the overseas travel, in AY 2022, the number of outbound students has almost recovered to the pre-COVID-19, and many students have experienced on-site study abroad.
-Although students could choose to study abroad online if the partner institutions allowed, due to reasons such as time differences and limited opportunities to experience different cultures, and that the infection situation has calmed down worldwide, most of the students chose to fly and take in-class courses.
+In AY 2022, the number of outbound students had almost recovered to the pre-COVID-19, and many students experienced on-site study abroad.
+Although students could choose to study abroad online if the partner institutions allowed, due to reasons such as time differences and limited opportunities to experience different cultures, and that the infection situation had calmed down worldwide, most of the students chose to take in-class courses.
+In the following AY 2023, all students successfully flew out for the on-site study abroad opportunities, with approximately 330 students dispatched to various countries.
+Under the University’s world-wide network, students achieved their growth and development by selecting their destinations based on personal interests, goals, and their language and academic levels.

 1-4-3 Inbound students from Overseas Partner Institutions